Chackycool/Spring-Security/README.md

 # Spring Security Auth Service

 This repository contains an example Authentication service built using **Java 17** and **Spring Boot**.
-The project will demonstrate JWT-based authentication and authorization as part of a microservice architecture.
-The initial application only includes a basic Spring Boot setup.
-Future work will follow the agreed-upon plan:
+The project demonstrates JWT-based authentication and authorization as part of a microservice architecture.
+The service currently includes the following features:

 - User registration with password hashing using BCrypt
 - Login endpoint that generates access and refresh JWTs
 - Automatic token refresh at `/auth/refresh`
 - Token validation on each request via the `Authorization: Bearer` header
 - Role support: `USER`, `ADMIN`, `MODERATOR`
-- Token revocation using a blacklist stored in Redis or a database
+- Token revocation using a blacklist stored in a database
 - Logout that adds the refresh token to the blacklist
-- Microservices: this `auth-service` will handle registration, login and token validation
 - Event logging for logins, logouts and access attempts
-- A "Security Dashboard" for administrators with activity charts and suspicious activity notifications
+- A simple Security Dashboard for administrators
-- Options to block tokens or terminate sessions
+- Endpoints to block tokens or terminate sessions
-- MFA support
+- Optional MFA support using TOTP codes

 ## Pushing this repository to GitHub